julianlam/feps/fep/ef61/fep-ef61.md

 ### Inboxes and outboxes

-Servers and clients MUST use gateways to deliver activities to inboxes or outboxes.
-Servers specified in the `gateways` property of an actor object MUST accept POST requests to respective gateway URLs.
+Servers and clients use gateways to deliver activities to inboxes or outboxes.
+Servers specified in the `gateways` property of an actor object MUST accept POST requests targeting its inbox and outbox collections.

 Example: